-Having worked in the field of glacial archaeology for more than a decade, we now understand the mechanisms of melting better.
+Having worked in the field of glacial archaeology for more than fifteen years, we now understand the mechanisms of melting better.
 The ice patches, where we discover most of our finds, are clearly on a downward trajectory.
-This does not mean, however, that they get smaller every year.
+This does not mean that they get smaller every year.
 Their size goes up and down, but the trend is clearly down, just like the Arctic sea ice (more on the nature of ice patches here).

 It is the same in other parts of the world.
-Our Yukon colleagues had a quiet period in the first part of the 2010s, befiore they were hit with a major melt in 2016.
+Our Yukon colleagues had a quiet period in the first part of the 2010s, before major melts hit them in 2016, 2018 and 2019.
 It is clearly an advantage to have a long-term funded program, allowing for the ups and downs in the melting situation.
-Short-term projects may (and have) hit a quiet period with little or no melting of old ice, where little work can be done, making it difficult to get further funding.
+Short-term projects may (and have) hit a quiet period with little or no melting of old ice.
+Little work can be done with large snowdrifts covering the ice.
+This makes it difficult to get further funding.

-In 2019, the world of ice patch archaeology was extended to include Mongolia, when an American-led team made the first discoveries in the Altay Mountains.
+Mongolia became part of the world of ice patch archaeology in 2019.
+An American-led team made the first discoveries in the Altay Mountains.